Children and Adult Mental Health

 If you would like to know more these websites may be of interest to you: -

-If you feel that your child is having problems at school due to Social, Emotional and Mental Health difficulties please contact your child’s class teacher or our Home School Link worker Mrs Sutton.
+If you feel that your child is having problems at school due to Social, Emotional and Mental Health difficulties please contact your child’s class teacher or our Home School Link worker Ms Forbes Wood.

 A new 24/7 mental health crisis line for children, young people and their families and carers in Surrey has launched.